oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/install.md

       --wait
     ```

-1. Verify that the operator's pod is running, by listing the pods in the operator's namespace.
-You should see one for the operator.
+    For Helm 3.x:

     ```bash
+    $ helm install sample-weblogic-operator kubernetes/charts/weblogic-operator \
+      --namespace sample-weblogic-operator-ns \
+      --set image=oracle/weblogic-kubernetes-operator:2.4.0 \
+      --set serviceAccount=sample-weblogic-operator-sa \
+      --set "domainNamespaces={}" \
+      --wait
+    ```

+4. Verify that the operator's pod is running, by listing the pods in the operator's namespace.
+You should see one
+for the operator.

+    ```bash
     $ kubectl get pods -n sample-weblogic-operator-ns
     ```

-1. Verify that the operator is up and running by viewing the operator pod's log:
+5. Verify that the operator is up and running by viewing the operator pod's log:

     ```bash
     $ kubectl logs -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator